Academics form the foundation of the Harvard Kennedy School experience.

 While on Leave of Absence

 Students who go on a leave of absence during the academic year are charged tuition and any applicable fees, including rent, to the end of the period in which they leave.
-Students who receive scholarship or other financial aid should consult the Office of Admissions & Financial Aid concerning the financial implications of going on leave.
-International students should consult the Harvard International Office about their status.
+Students who receive scholarship or other financial aid should consult the HKS Admissions and Financial Aid office concerning the financial implications of going on leave.
+Foreign students should consult the Harvard International Office about their status.

 Libraries and other facilities normally may be used only by students who are currently registered.
 Students on leave may not participate in extracurricular activities.
 Exceptions to this rule must be specifically approved in advance by the School.
-If so instructed by the senior associate dean for Degree Programs and Student Affairs or the assistant dean for student services and programs, a student on leave must remain away from the University campus.
+If so instructed by the senior associate dean for Degree Programs and Student Affairs, the assistant dean for student services and programs, or the senior associate director of student support services, a student on leave must remain away from the University campus.